yanxue-intel/openenclave/docs/GettingStartedDocs/VisualStudioLinux.md

     return 0;
 }
 ```
+8. For the platform, use x64 or ARM, since Open Enclave currently only supports 64-bit enclaves.
-8. You can now set breakpoints in Visual Studio, e.g., inside ecall\_DoWorkInEnclave() and inside
+9. You can now set breakpoints in Visual Studio, e.g., inside `ecall_DoWorkInEnclave()` and inside
-   ocall\_DoWorkInHost() and run and debug the enclave application just like any other application.
+   `ocall_DoWorkInHost()` and run and debug the enclave application just like any other application.

 The solution will have three configurations: Debug, SGX-Simulation-Debug, and Release.
 The SGX-Simulation-Debug will work the same as Debug, except that SGX support will be emulated
 rather than using hardware support.
 This allows debugging on hardware that does not support SGX.
 The Debug and Release configurations can only be run (whether natively or in a VM) successfully on
 SGX-capable hardware.

-For the platform, use x64, since Open Enclave currently only supports 64-bit enclaves.

 ## Modifying the application